microsoft/WhatTheHack/999-SQLModernization/Coach/Solutions/Solution03.md

 ```

 Depending on the skill level of the group, it may be needed to discuss the basics of indexing (clustered vs nonclustered), relationships, contraints, and similar topics.

+## Tips
+TODO: The student guide tips reference the [Azure SQL Tips](https://github.com/microsoft/azure-sql-tips/wiki/Azure-SQL-Database-tips) project for a collection of best practices.
+Need to spend some more time on these and investigate how to leverage better.